Surrogate Model-Based Explainability Methods for Point Cloud NNs: EXPERIMENT

 \subsubsection{Explanations visualization}

-Examples of explanations for the PointNet generated by LIME and KernelShap, as well as their original point cloud structures are shown in Figure \ref{LimeShapEx}.

-Explanations of our two methods are consistent overall.
-It is noteworthy that in the minority parts KernelShap makes opposite explanations compared to LIME.
-We conjecture the reason is that KernelShap, in addition to the samples that are similar to $x$, also emphasizes the small unions (clusters where only a particular individual feature is preserved), even though most of the context points are dropped and the global structures of their prototypes are disrupted.
-This effect can be observed as well in the point-flipping experiment.
-Moreover, explanations based on clusters suffer from contribution neutralization.
-A cluster may consist of positive and negative contributing points simultaneously, aggregating them as an entity obscures the individual contribution of each point.
-The neutralization can be alleviated by increasing the number of clusters, with the side effect of requiring more training samples and prolonged processing time.
+Examples of explanations generated by PointNet, as well as their original point cloud structures are shown in Figure \ref{LimeShapEx}.
+What stands out in the figure is that explanations with different $C$ are consistent overall except the one with $C=1024$.
+We believe that the reason is that $1000$ samples are insufficient for such a large number of clusters ($1024$) and therefore the surrogate model is not well-trained.
+Explanations based on clusters suffer from contribution neutralization.
+A cluster may consist of positive and negative contributing points simultaneously, aggregating them as an entity obscures the individual contribution of each point ($C=20$,$64$ and $128$).
+The neutralization can be alleviated by increasing the number of clusters, with the side effect of requiring more training samples and prolonged processing time ($C=1024$).